datenanfragen/website/content/en/act/honey/index.md

     "tags": [ "addon", "data request", "history data", "data collection", "browser history" ], "featured_image": "honey.jpg",
     "authors": [ "malte", "baltpeter" ],
-    "notices": "Photo adapted after: \"[Busy bees](https://unsplash.com/photos/StEaRc1xQV4)\" by [Boba Jaglicic](https://unsplash.com/@bobajaglicic) ([Unsplash license](https://unsplash.com/license))"
+    "notices": "Photo adapted after: \"[Busy bees](https://unsplash.com/photos/StEaRc1xQV4)\" by [Boba Jaglicic](https://unsplash.com/@bobajaglicic) ([Unsplash license](https://unsplash.com/license))", "act_like": true
 }

 In our {{< link slug="blog/honey-data-collection" text="investigation on Honey" >}}, we have shown that the browser extension collects their users' data on a large scale.
-Regardless of whether an account has been registered or not, the add-on dilligently logs page views on plenty of websites and sends them to the company behind the extension, {{< link slug="company/joinhoney" text="Honey Science LLC" >}}, a US company that was recently [bought by PayPal](https://help.joinhoney.com/article/302-what-does-honey-joining-paypal-mean-for-members).
+Regardless of whether an account has been registered or not, the add-on diligently logs page views on plenty of websites and sends them to the company behind the extension, {{< link slug="company/joinhoney" text="Honey Science LLC" >}}, a US company that was [bought by PayPal](https://help.joinhoney.com/article/302-what-does-honey-joining-paypal-mean-for-members).

 {{< featuredImg alt="Photo of a lot of bees that rush to a drop of sugar water, above that the text: “Honey, the data hoarder—request your data now”" >}}

-## How can I request my data?
+## What should I do?

 Did you use Honey and maybe weren't aware of this data hoarding?
 Or do you simply want to know what Honey has saved about you?
 The GDPR grants you a number of {{< link slug="your-gdpr-rights" text="rights regarding your personal data" >}}, including the right to request a free copy of all data a company has collected <!-- stored? --> about you, the {{< link slug="your-gdpr-rights#right-of-data-access" text="**right of data access**" >}}.

-We can help you with that.
-We are a registered non-profit from Germany that stands up {{< link slug="verein/mission-statement" text="for your right of data protection" >}}.
+If you want to file a complaint with the data protection authorities, after inspecting the files Honey stored on you, you can use the template at the end of this article.

+## How can I request my data?

 We have already prepared the necessary request that you can use to demand a copy of your data from Honey Science LLC, the US-based company behind the browser extension.
 There are two forms on this page: Use the first one if you have used Honey with an account or the second one if you have used it [without an account](#used-Honey-without-an-account).

 Afterwards, you can send the email using your own email program or webmailer.
 This way, everything you type into this page can be processed **locally on your device**.
 That means we will never see your data.